-If we follow this version of MVP to its logical conclusion, we’ll discover that all products should be released with Maximum Acceptable Shoddiness.
+If our quality discussions are part of our MVP discussions, we’ll discover that all products should be released with Maximum Acceptable Shoddiness.
 We should cut all the corners that we think we can get away with for the sake of getting the product out the door.
 Not only should we let problems slip through the cracks, but we should be actively looking for ways to cut corners.
 Just the same as with focusing on the right features, focusing on maximum acceptable shoddiness lets us get our product out the door faster.
 We can test our assumptions and start getting that ROI even faster.

 Sometimes we feel pressure to get something out.
 We’ve been struggling to meet our velocity, we’re up against a deadline, the higher-ups are getting restless, whatever.
 We’re looking to get something in front of customers and sacrificing quality feels like the right thing to do.
 Maybe this really is a discussion that needs to be had.
 Maybe sacrificing quality really is the right thing to do.
 (Hint: It’s probably not.)